Field ReferenceInventory

 • Tank — has capacity.
 Used for liquid in process (mash tuns, fermenters, blending tanks).
 When capacity is set, the system warns if a transfer would exceed it.

-A location can allows_negative if you want to permit negative on-hand for that location (rare; usually only for transit or virtual locations).
+A location can be flagged to allow negative on-hand if you want to permit it for that location (rare; usually only for transit or virtual locations).

-When a batch packages out, vestl creates a new produced lot for each finished SKU at the configured packaging location.
-The new lot’s traceability chain links forward through MO → batch → recipe/bottle BOM/case BOM, and backward through every consumed input lot.
+When a batch packages out, vestl creates a new Produced lot for each finished SKU at the configured packaging location.
+The new lot’s traceability chain links forward through the manufacturing order → batch → recipe / vessel BOM / case BOM, and backward through every consumed input lot.

 Quarantine status and quarantine reasons are also part of the audit trail.
 If a lot was held for a compliance reason and then released, the audit log shows the hold, the reason, the release, and who released it.